donejs/donejs/docs/guide.md

 ```
 // pmo/app.js
 import AppMap from "can-ssr/app-map";
+import 'can/map/define/';

 const AppState = AppMap.extend({
+  define: {
-  message: "Hello World!"
+    message: {
+      value: 'Hello World!'
+    }
+  }
 });

 export default AppState;
 ```

 This initializes an `AppMap` which contains a global application state and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.
+We will cover what `can/map/define/` does in more detail later but in the `define` object or `AppState` we can now create a `message` property with a default value `Hello World!`.

 ### Starting the application